marianaluduena/marianaluduena/README.md

  -  SQL and Data Bases
  -  Security of web aplications

-Fun fucts:
+🎓 Certificates:

+- Postman API Fundamentals Student Expert certification: https://api.badgr.io/public/assertions/cEF4bjv2Q3KvSGxVPpScNQ?identity__email=marianabelenluduena%40gmail.com
+- QA Manual Testing (Coder House): https://www.coderhouse.com/ar/certificados/65ef52a28105b28e71efd905?lang=es
+- Web Development (Coder House): https://www.coderhouse.com/ar/certificados/621e9a25d075ef0025df7eb3?lang=es

+- 📫 How to reach me:

+💻 My LinkedIn:

+https://www.linkedin.com/in/mariana-ludue%C3%B1a-qa-tester-engineer/

+💼 My Portfolio on Notion:

+https://mariana-luduena-qa-tester.notion.site/Mariana-Ludue-a-QA-Tester-74974d4fd1dc4af1ab672869471620aa

+✨🪄Fun facts:

 - I do magic tricks just for fun and to learn how to think out of the box ✨✨
 - I love to write stories (reading good ones too!)
+- I'm learning to play piano and the accordion! 🎹🪗❤️
 - I've studied German for four years in a languages school, but first I started learning German by myself
 - Reading, warching movies, series and tutorials and listening to music in English are not just only my hobbies, but they help me a lot to improve my English too.

-- 📫 How to reach me:

-My LinkedIn:

-https://www.linkedin.com/in/mariana-ludue%C3%B1a-qa-tester-engineer/

-My Portfolio on Notion:

-https://mariana-luduena-qa-tester.notion.site/Mariana-Ludue-a-QA-Tester-74974d4fd1dc4af1ab672869471620aa

 <!---
 marianaluduena/marianaluduena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.